nutanix-japan/Consolidated_Storage_Bootcamp_Material/docs/objects_deploy/objects_deploy.md

         simultaneously with a key-value store based metadata structure and multi-part upload capabilities.

-**In this lab, you will walk through a Nutanix Objects deployment and learn how to create, access, and manage buckets.**
+**In this lab, we will walk through a Nutanix Objects deployment and learn how to create, access, and manage buckets.**

 For more information on Objects, please visit our [website](http://www.nutanix.com/products/objects) or send an [e-mail](objects@nutanix.com) to contact the Nutanix Objects team!